 Finding 4 - The requested permit will be or remain consistent with the objectives of the Plan Chatham comprehensive land use plan.
 Objective 4, page 41 of Plan Chatham (the "Plan") promotes diversifying the tax base when and where appropriate.
 This property is currently under land use for forestry agricultural use.
 This affords the landowner a substantially reduced tax rate while in operation.
-When the use of agricultural no longer exists, the landowners will be subject to an increase in property value which in turn brings in more tax revenue for the county.
+When the agricultural use of no longer exists, the property is removed from the present use value program administered through the Tax Department which in turn brings in more tax revenue for the county.

 Objective 5, page 42 encourages the avoidance or minimizing landscape fragmentation.
-This property will be kept at one single tract which reduces the possibility for development.
+This property will be kept as one tract which reduces the possibility for development.
 The use helps to preserve the night sky by minimizing light pollution.